NUWCDIVNPT/stig-manager/docs/user-guide/roles-and-access.rst

 STIG Manager implements a Role-Based Access Control (RBAC) system to manage access to Collections.
 This system allows the Collection Owner or Manager to Grant Users a Role in their Collection, and optionally create an Access Control List (ACL) for each Grant.

+This page describes the concepts of Grants, Roles, and ACLs in STIG Manager, and how they affect access to Collections.
+Check the :ref:`User Walkthrough <create-a-grant>` for the quick steps to create a Grant, and the :ref:`Collection Management section of the User Guide <grants-panel>` for a detailed look at the UI components that affect Grants.

 .. note::